cjacker/luatos-utils/README.md

 **NOTE :** `lvgl-demo` in this repo requires base firmware support lvgl.

 ## UART connection

-After script.img programmed, you can use below commands to connect to devboard via UART:
+After script image programmed, you can use below commands to connect to devboard via UART:

 ```
 tio -b 921600 /dev/ttyUSB0 -m INLCRNL